In this article, you’ll find answers to questions like:

 1. HOW TO SOOTHE?

-“Try removing a smaller child from a stressful situation and relocating to a quiet corner to color, draw, sketch or journal to avoid escalation,” says Deborah Newell, Triple P (Positive Parenting Program) director for Community Partners’ Parent-Child Center in Riviera Beach, a program funded by Children’s Services Council.
+“Try removing a smaller child from a stressful situation and relocating to a quiet corner to color, draw, sketch or journal to avoid escalation,” says Deborah Newell, director of Positive Parenting Program, known as Triple P, for Community Partners of South Florida.
 “Deep breathing, counting backward, squeezing a stress ball, applying hand lotion, excusing oneself to the bathroom, washing the face, and walking away to a quiet place can all be very calming activities for parents and adult caregivers.”

 Parents can help their children identify stressful triggers at school, says Amy Simpson, former executive director of Boys Town South Florida in West Palm Beach, an agency funded by Children’s Services Council.